MohtashimAli85/MohtashimAli85/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently doing Software Engineering from UET Taxila\
+🎓 &nbsp;I'm currently doing Software Engineering from UET Taxila.\
 ✉️ &nbsp;You can shoot me an email at mohtashima85@gmail.com!
 I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>